FI – 00180 HELSINKI

 Finland’s banking sector: Facts & Figures

-Finnish banking market is dominated by four large groups, which together hold 81.0% of the market.
-These four groups are deemed as domestically significant institutions (O-SII) and are directly supervised by the ECB.
-Smaller domestic retail groups, like the Savings Banks group and POP Bank group and other small domestic banks, are under the supervision of the Finnish Supervisory Authority.
+The Finnish banking market is dominated by four major banks, who together hold 80% of the market shares.
+Nordea Bank, OP Financial Group and Municipality Finance are deemed domestically significant institutions (O-SII) and are directly supervised by the ECB.
+Smaller domestic retail groups, like Savings Banks group, POP Bank group and other small domestic banks, are under the supervision of the Finnish Supervisory Authority.

-All the other credit institutions are privately owned except Municipality Finance which specialises in financing the Finnish public sector.
-Danske Bank and Municipality Finance are nearly equal in terms of their balance sheets and market shares, 9.5% and 9.6%, respectively.
-Danske Bank turned its Finnish subsidiary as a branch in Finland at the end of 2017.
+The biggest group by market share (34.6%) is OP Financial Group.
+The group is made up of 141 independent member cooperative banks and the OP Cooperative, which they own.
+Second largest is Nordea Bank with a 25.1% market share.
+Danske Bank and Municipality Finance are nearly equal in terms of their market shares, 10.8% and 9.6%, respectively.
+Danske Bank turned its Finnish subsidiary into a branch at the end of 2017.

 Finnish households’ loan debts totalled €163 billion at the end of 2020, which is €6 billion more than in 2019.
 Housing loans comprised the majority of this debt with €104 billion.
 Households were liable for approximately €19 billion in limited-liability housing company loans.